Easy-Systems/documentations/docusaurus/blog/changelogs/05-10-2024-changelog.md

 - **Better Performance**:
     - We've made some changes to the backend to improve the overall performance of EasyThreads.
 - **New Command**:
-    - We've added a new command to the bot, which allows you to create a ticket system with ticketpanels.
+    - We've added a new command to the app, which allows you to create a ticket system with ticketpanels.
 - **New Dashboard**:
     - We've updated the dashboard to make it more user-friendly and easier to navigate.